PerfCake/PerfCake/perfcake-maven-plugin/README.md

 PerfCake logging level can be configured with `<log-level>` tag and additional properties file can be specified by `<properties-file>`.

+The PerfCake Maven plugin requires log4j2 configuration file for PerfCake to report properly.
+By default it assumes the file to be located in project root and named log4j2.xml.
+This can be changed by the `<log4j2-config>` tag.

 The PerfCake version used with the plugin is always the same as plugin version.
 Both jar files are released together.

 Example configuration